maralshahmizad/Political-Districting-to-Minimize-County-Splits/README.md

 # Political Districting to Minimize County Splits

 Python code for the [paper](https://github.com/maralshahmizad/Political-Districting-to-Minimize-County-Splits/blob/main/Political_districting_to_minimize_county_splits_OO_format.pdf) "Political districting to minimize county splits" by Maral Shahmizad and Austin Buchanan.
 Also [available on Optimization-Online](https://optimization-online.org/2023/02/political-districting-to-minimize-county-splits/).
+[Slides are also available](https://austinlbuchanan.github.io/files/Political_districting_to_minimize_county_splits_slides.pdf).

 We consider a stylized redistricting problem.
 The task is to divide a state into $k$ contiguous districts each having a population between $L$ and $U$ such that the number of county splits is minimum.